Echono/advent/README.md

 You can find more here: https://cap.cloud.sap/docs/

-The solutions for the code will be store in the individual years of controllers while the srv provides callable functions.
+The solutions for the code will be stored in the individual years of controllers while the srv provides callable functions.

+**Please look at this code at your own risk as this will spoil the puzzle**

 If you'd like to try to execute this code yourself, I suggest creating a http folder that provides your inputs and calls the endpoints.